Betty Ford: Early life and career

 When Bloomer was 16, her father died of carbon monoxide poisoning in the family's garage while working under their car, despite the garage doors being open.
 He died the day before his 60th birthday.
 It was never confirmed whether his death had been accidental or a suicide.
 With her father's death, her family lost its primary breadwinner, and her mother began working as a real estate agent to support the family.
-Her mother's actions in the wake of her father's passing are said to have been formative for her views in support of equal pay and gender equality.
+Her mother's actions in the wake of her father's death are said to have been formative for her views in support of equal pay and gender equality.

 In 1936, after graduating from high school, Bloomer proposed continuing her study of dance in New York City, but her mother refused on account of the relatively recent loss of her husband.
 She instead attended the Bennington School of Dance in Bennington, Vermont, for two summers, where she studied under director Martha Hill with choreographers Martha Graham and Hanya Holm.
 After being accepted by Graham as a student in 1940, Bloomer moved to New York to live in Manhattan's Chelsea neighborhood; she worked as a fashion model for the John Robert Powers firm in order to finance her dance studies.
 She joined Graham's auxiliary troupe and eventually performed with the company at Carnegie Hall in New York City.

 Bloomer's mother was opposed to her pursuing a career in dance and insisted that she return home, and, as a compromise, they agreed that Bloomer would return home for six months and, if she still wanted to return to New York City at the end of that time, her mother would not protest further.
 Bloomer became immersed in her life in Grand Rapids and did not return to New York.
 Her mother remarried, to family friend and neighbor Arthur Meigs Godwin, and Bloomer lived with them.
 She got a job as assistant to the fashion coordinator for Herpolsheimer's, a local department store.
 She also organized her own dance group and taught dance at various sites in Grand Rapids, including the Calla Travis Dance Studio.
 She further taught ballroom dancing lessons for children with visual impairment and hearing loss and gave weekly dance lessons to African American children.